Can probiotics increase your fertility? It may be!

 Although supermarkets shelves are packed with “contain probiotics” food claims, don’t be fooled.
 Foods called “rich” in probiotics – such as yogurt (with live and active cultures) still won’t be enough to produce many health benefits.
 Likewise, not all strains of probiotics are the same.
 Some work against recurrent urinary tract infections or antibiotic-induced diarrhea, but neither has the right colony forming units (CFU) to have any real effect on intestinal flora.

 Look for a supplement with 1 to 3 billion CFUs.
 Several of the top brands of probiotics have only one or two strains of probiotic bacteria, and most do not include stomach acid protection, which keeps the bacteria viable as it passes through your stomach.

-So, before opening your wallet to buy probiotics supplements, ask your nutritionist specialist which one is the best to help you lose weight and improve your fertility outcome.
+So, before opening your wallet to buy probiotics supplements, ask your Lifestyle specialist which one is the best to help you lose weight and improve your fertility outcome.

 Click here to view the original article.